snipsnipsnip/ghostbird/README.md

 ## Contributing

-If you liked the idea, please:
+If you like the idea, please:

 * [Star the repo](#repository-container-header).
 * Feel free to open issues and submit pull requests.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.